 C&Ps- Be all you can be, Sailor

 P.S.
 Gee, I didn’t think I’d have to add this but there are always VSOs who show up and think I’m serious.
-The answer is no. This is not serious.
+The answer is no. This is not a serious article.
+Does it endorse cheating?
+No, it does not.
 It’s my demented humor and love of life that produces it.
 Well, that and all those stories you all send in to me.
 The yellow FD&C #3 backfired on the Vet because he didn’t dilute it.
 His eyes were almost orange from what I heard.
 Had they been that dark, his AST/ALT would be in the 1500 range.
 Busted.
-The guy with the wheel weights pulled it off from what I was told.
+The guy with the wheel weights pulled it off from what I hear.
 One thing is guaranteed.
 If you cheat, your chances of getting SC for anything are nil.
 It’ll follow you around like a felony conviction.
 To my knowledge I’ve only been fooled by one Vet who was a drug addict.
 He won HCV based on tattoos when he probably contracted it from shooting up heroin.
 Ever since, I’ve been very careful to vet the Vet.
+Just for the record, and for Abby and Mr. Tetrault, Esq. (see below), this is pure, unadulterated humor meant to entertain-not inform or condone fraud.